bodejan/ChatPBAC/README.md

 ```

 ### Step 3: Install Requirements
 With the virtual environment activated, you can now install the project's dependencies.
-These dependencies are usually listed in a file called requirements.txt.
+These dependencies are listed in a file called requirements.txt.
 To install them, run:

 ```bash
 pip install --no-cache-dir -r requirements.txt